raghav-arora3/Readers-writers-problem/README.md

 There are several variations of the problem, which includes:

 - **First readers-writers problem:** It stipulates that no reader may be held in limbo unless the writer has obtained permission to use the shared object.
-In other words, no reader should hold up other readers because a writer is waiting**.**
+In other words, no reader should hold up other readers because a writer is waiting.
 - **Second readers-writers problem:** As soon as a writer is prepared, it must begin writing as soon as feasible.
 In other words, if a writer is awaiting access to an object, no additional readers may begin reading.

 A solution to either problem may result in starvation.
 In the first case, writers may starve; in the second case, readers may starve.